 Rote learning, according to Bloom’s Taxonomy, “is the lowest level of cognition, which requires only the ability to recall facts”.
 In the Industrial Model this worked well to produce factory workers who could remember which button to push and the order to assemble products, but in today’s information and the global economy where the focus is on critical thinking and other higher-order skills, it is not enough.

 How do we measure teaching?

-One might argue that by assessing what the student knows that this is a way to ensure that ‘all the car parts’ are included so the car would run, but if we examine the assessment methods, most examinations only sample a small part of the content that was specified.
+One might argue that by assessing what the student knows it is a way to ensure that ‘all the car parts’ are included so the car would run.
+But, if we examine the assessment methods, most examinations only sample a small part of the content that was specified.